-A trie is a tree-like data structure in which every node stores a character.
-After building the trie, strings or substrings can be retrieved by traversing down a path of the trie.
-Insert a word in trie, search a word and delete a word by key all takes O(n) time, at the expense of storage.
+A trie is a tree-like data structure that can store multiple strings.
+A node in a trie stores a character.
+After building a trie, strings or substrings can be retrieved by traversing down a path (a branch) of the trie.
+Tries are used to find substrings, autocomplete, and many other string operations.

 Table of Content